 In this post we’ll talk about:

-- The difference between the Twitter Firehose API, the Twitter Search API, and the Twitter Streaming API
+- Differences between the Twitter Firehose API, the Twitter Search API, and the Twitter Streaming API

 What Exactly is an API?

 An API, or Application Programming Interface, is the instruction set created for developers to interact with some type of technology.
 In this case, Twitter has data and lots of it!
-Twitter created an open API allowing external developers to develop technology which rely on Twitter’s data.
+Twitter created an open API that allows external developers to develop technology which rely on Twitter’s data.

 What is the advantage of offering an open API?

 The major advantage of offering an open API is to promote external innovation, further strengthening the base technology, service or data.
 Offering data externally allows developers to create products, platforms, and interfaces without the need to expose the raw data.